kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 Let's examine this code in more detail.

-The constructor `def __init__(self, stars, street, zipcode, country):` method takes an explicit instance of itself (`self`) together with the remaining arguments, setting its internal state.
+The constructor `def __init__(self, stars, street, zipcode, country):` method takes an explicit instance of itself (`self`) and the remaining arguments, setting its internal state.

-Python provides a special syntax for getters and setters that wrap the attribute into a function with that very same name.
-In Python, these are called decorators.
+Python has a special syntax for getters and setters that wraps the attributes into a function with that very same name.
+These functions are called decorators.
-For instance, the getter for the attribute `stars` is created by declaring a method with the name of the attribute and the `@property` on top of it.
+For example, the getter for the attribute `stars` is created by declaring a method with the name of the attribute and the `@property` on top of it.
 The body of the method just fetches the attribute.

 ```python
     @property